Roasted Figs with Goat Cheese

 Low-Carb Diet Low-Glycemic Diet / South Beach Diet Suggestions:

-Roasted Figs with Goat Cheese are too high in carbs for a traditional low-carb diet plan, and if you’re following the original South Beach Diet or a low-glycemic eating plan, this would need to be an occasional treat.
+Roasted Figs with Goat Cheese are too high in carbs to eat often for a traditional low-carb diet plan, and if you’re following the original South Beach Diet or a low-glycemic eating plan, this would also need to be an occasional treat for that as well.
 Use Sugar-Free Maple Syrup to replace the agave nectar if you wanted the lowest amount of carbs.

 Find More Recipes Like This One: